dotnet/AspNetCore.Docs/aspnetcore/signalr/scale.md

 The Azure SignalR Service advantages noted earlier are disadvantages for the Redis backplane:

-* Sticky sessions are required.
+* Sticky sessions, also known as [client affinity](/iis/extensions/configuring-application-request-routing-arr/http-load-balancing-using-application-request-routing#step-3---configure-client-affinity), is required.
 Once a connection is initiated on a server, the connection has to stay on that server.
-* The SignalR app must scale-out based on number of clients even if few messages are being sent.
+* A SignalR app must scale out based on number of clients even if few messages are being sent.
-* The SignalR app uses significantly more connection resources than a web app without SignalR.
+* A SignalR app uses significantly more connection resources than a web app without SignalR.

 ## Next steps